 Best wet kitten food recommended by vets

 AVA Optimum Health Wet Kitten Food is Veterinary Approved and a perfect choice for those wanting to feed their kitten quality natural food.
-As well as being easily digestible, the food contains no added grains and wheat plus all you need to promote overall well-being, including a gorgeous shiny coat and brain function development.
+As well as being easily digestible, the food contains no added grains and wheat, as well as all you need to promote overall well-being, including a gorgeous shiny coat and brain function development.
+AVA Kitten food is also the only food on this list that is suitable for kittens 1-month-old until 12 months.

-Customer review: "I am happy with the purchase as my 5-month kitten likes this food.
+One happy customer said, "I am happy with the purchase as my 5-month kitten likes this food.
 He had a running stool when on a dried kitten door or mixed diet.
-I switched to AVA wet food and chicken breast and his poo is normal now.
+I switched to AVA wet food and chicken breast, and his poo is normal now.
 I am taking away one star as the packaging is not recyclable."

 Pros